nallen05/old-norse/flokkr/README.md

                       <--- interuptable -->
 ```

+During the idle cooloff period, when not busy, the app may be interupted by user input (:INPUT).

 Thus:
-- The actual duration between two ticks (start-to-start) should match the exact scheduled duration.
+- The actual duration between two scheduled ticks (start-to-start) should match the exact scheduled duration.
 - When two timers are running simultaniously (eg: one repeating every 0.1 second & another every 0.25 seconds) they should intersect at predictable frequencies (eg: at 0.5, 1.0, 1.5, 2.0, etc...).
 This is ideal for SKALD screen updates (where you want to be very precise about when you update the screen) & game timings (eg: a timing puzzle).

-During the idle cooloff period, when not busy, the app may be interupted by user input (:INPUT).
+## Use :DRIFT to enforce rigid cooloff, but it will breaking synronization with the global schedule

 If you use :DRIFT (instead of :SCHEDULE or :AFTER/:REPEAT), then *cooloff* is kept consistent (not start-to-start duration).
-This causes the timings of sibling timers in the same FLOKKR form to diverge with each other, due to small differences in how long it takes work to complete.
-This is ideal for things like a background task that polls a rate limited API.
+This causes the timings of sibling timers in the same FLOKKR form to diverge with each other due to small differences in how long it takes work to complete.
+This is ok for things like a background task that polls a rate limited API.
 But less ideal for things like game objects or connected UI widgets that need to be tightly in sync with each other.

 ```lisp
 (flokkr